-- 15. "Stand Down" means the practice of temporarily removing an employee from performing safety-sensitive functions based only upon a laboratory report to the MRO of a confirmed positive test for a drug or drug metabolite, an adulterated test, or a substituted test before the MRO completes the verification process. - 16.
-"Substance Abuse Professional" (SAP) means a qualified person who evaluates employees who have violated a DOT drug and alcohol regulation and makes recommendations concerning education, treatment, follow-up testing, and aftercare.

-C. Policy and Educational Materials

-[Note: Federal regulations require that school districts provide materials to bus drivers explaining the school district's policies and procedures and the federal requirements with respect to the mandatory drug and alcohol testing of bus drivers.
-49 Code of Federal Regulations section 382.601.
-Most of the required information is contained within this model policy.
-Additional materials to be provided to employees are described in Paragraph 2. of Section C.]

-- 1. The school district shall provide a copy of this policy and procedures to each driver prior to the start of its alcohol and drug testing program and to each driver subsequently hired or transferred into a position requiring driving of a CMV. - 2.
-The school district shall provide to each driver information required under Title 49 of the Code of Federal Regulations, including information concerning the effects of alcohol and controlled substances use on an individual's health, work, and personal life; signs and symptoms of an alcohol or controlled substance problem (the driver's or a coworker's); and available methods of intervening when an alcohol or controlled substance problem is suspected, including confrontation, referral to an employee assistance program, and/or referral to management. - 3.
-The school district shall provide written notice to representatives of employee organizations that the information described above is available. - 4.
+- 13. "Safety-Sensitive Functions" are on-duty functions from the time the driver begins work or is required to be in readiness to work until relieved from work and all responsibility for performing work, and include such functions as driving, loading and unloading vehicles, or supervising or assisting in the loading or unloading of vehicles, servicing, repairing, obtaining assistance to repair, or remaining in attendance during the repair of a disabled vehicle. - 14.
+"Screening Test Technician" (STT) means anyone who instructs and assists individuals in the alcohol testing process and operates an ASD. - 15.
+"Stand Down" means the practice of temporarily removing an employee from performing safety-sensitive functions based only upon a laboratory report to the MRO of a confirmed positive test for a drug or drug metabolite, an adulterated test, or a substituted test before the MRO completes the verification process. - 16.
+"Substance Abuse Professional" (SAP) means a qualified person who evaluates employees who have violated a DOT drug and alcohol regulation and makes recommendations concerning education, treatment, follow-up testing, and aftercare. - C. Policy and Educational Materials - 1.
+The school district shall provide a copy of this policy and procedures to each driver prior to the start of its alcohol and drug testing program and to each driver subsequently hired or transferred into a position requiring driving of a CMV. - 2.
+The school district shall provide to each driver information required under Title 49 of the Code of Federal Regulations, including information concerning the effects of alcohol and controlled substances use on an individual's health, work, and personal life; signs and symptoms of an alcohol or controlled substance problem (the driver's or a coworker's); and available methods of intervening when an alcohol or controlled substance problem is suspected, including confrontation, referral to an employee assistance program, and/or referral to management.

+- 3. The school district shall provide written notice to representatives of employee organizations that the information described above is available. - 4.
 The school district shall require each driver to sign a statement certifying that the driver received a copy of the policy and materials.
 This statement should be in the form of Attachment A to this policy.
-The school district will maintain the original signed certificate and will provide a copy to the driver if the driver so requests.

-[Note: The federal regulations require a school district to obtain a signed statement from each driver certifying that he or she received a copy of these materials.
-49 Code of Federal Regulations section 382.601(d).
-The original signed certificate must be maintained by the school district and a copy may be provided to the driver.]

-D. Alcohol and Controlled Substances Testing Program Manager

-[Note: School districts are required by federal regulations to designate a person to answer driver questions about the policy and the education materials described in Section C. above and to notify the drivers of the designation.
-49 Code of Federal Regulations section 382.601(b)(1).]

-- 1. The program manager will coordinate the implementation, direction, and administration of the alcohol and controlled substances testing policy for bus drivers.
+The school district will maintain the original signed certificate and will provide a copy to the driver if the driver so requests. - D. Alcohol and Controlled Substances Testing Program Manager - 1.
+The program manager will coordinate the implementation, direction, and administration of the alcohol and controlled substances testing policy for bus drivers.
 The program manager is the principal contact for the collection site, the testing laboratory, the MRO, the BAT, the SAP, and the person submitting to the test.
 Employee questions concerning this policy shall be directed to the program manager. - 2.
 The school district shall designate a program manager and provide written notice of the designation to each driver along with this policy.